 Soursop is Higher in Fiber and Minerals than an Orange

-Soursop or orange – which one has higher fiber and minerals.
+Soursop or Orange – which one has higher fibre and minerals.

-For achieving and maintaining fitness, the body needs particular nutrients, notably minerals and fiber.
-To have good health and keep the composition of body cells balanced, it is imperative to have adequate quantities of minerals and fiber in your diet.
+For achieving and maintaining fitness, the body needs particular nutrients, notably minerals and fibre.
+To have good health and keep the composition of body cells balanced, it is imperative to have adequate quantities of minerals and fibre in your diet.

-For many decades, oranges have been considered one of the richest available natural sources of minerals and fiber but it has been found that Soursop is higher in fiber than an orange.
+For many decades, oranges have been considered one of the richest available natural sources of minerals and fibre but it has been found that Soursop is higher in fibre than an orange.

 This is a chart that shows nutrient levels usually found in one orange –

 - 3.1g of fibre content

 Oranges are considered total food as they have a great balance in terms of nutrient content.